Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

-Since every simple root of $\Xi$ appears in the decomposition of $\psi$ into simple roots and $\psi$ and $\be_1$ have the same $8$-height, it follows that all simple roots of $\Xi$ other than $\be$ lie in $U_0$, proving (iii).
+Since every simple root of $\Xi$ appears in the decomposition of $\psi$ into simple roots, the fact that $\psi$ has the same $8$-height as $\be_1$ implies that all simple roots of $\Xi$ other than $\be_1$ lie in $U_0$, proving (iii).

 Part (iv) follows from (iii) by expressing $\gamma$ as a linear combination of simple roots. \end{proof}